impierce/credential-converter/README.md

 ```sh
 cargo run
 ```

+*Warning: the ratatui library does not seem to handle different color settings in your terminal perfectly.
+This causes the colors to differ slightly between builds in different terminals.
+For reference please continue reading the readme, colors will be explained accompanied by screenshots.*

 ## Usage

 The link below contains a youtube video which is a walkthrough of the program.